xSeanW/Dogs_NYC/README.md

-###  Virutal Environment Instructions
+#  Virutal Environment Instructions

-1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
-1. Create a virtual environment in the project folder. `python3 -m venv venv` [^1]
+1. Create a virtual environment in the project folder. `python3 -m venv venv` [*]
-1. Activate the virtual environment. `source venv/bin/activate`
+2. Activate the virtual environment. `source venv/bin/activate`
-1. Install the required packages. `pip install -r requirements.txt`
+3. Install the required packages. `pip install -r requirements.txt`
-1. When you are done working on your repo, deactivate the virtual environment.
+4. When you are done working on your repo, deactivate the virtual environment.
 `deactivate`

-[^1]: GitBash on Windows uses “python” instead of “python3”
+[*]: GitBash on Windows uses “python” instead of “python3”